In-ice Radio Signatures of Cosmic Ray Particle Cascades

-For the radio emission from the in-ice cascade, the Askaryan mechanism is the only contribution, as the geomagnetic mechanism is suppressed in dense media.
+For the radio emission from the in-ice cascade, the Askaryan mechanism is the only contribution, as the geomagnetic mechanism is suppressed in dense media, since charged particles can no longer drift and induce a transverse current.
 The amplitude of the in-ice Askaryan emission is therefore expected to be significantly higher than that of the in-air Askaryan component, since this emission scales with the density of the medium in which the shower develops.
 Likewise, neutrino primaries interact directly in the ice and produce radio emission solely through the Askaryan mechanism.
-As a result, the in-ice radio emission from cosmic-ray showers can closely resemble that induced by neutrinos.
+As a result, the in-ice radio emission from cosmic-ray showers can closely resemble that induced by neutrinos~\cite{Kockere1.2022PhRvD.106d3023D}.

 In both air and ice emissions, the radio signal is emitted predominantly within a cone around the shower axis, with a maximum intensity at the so-called Cherenkov angle, as illustrated by the purple conical region in Fig.~\ref{fig:CRsketch}.
 This Cherenkov compression arises from the relativistic propagation of the shower particles, which causes the radiation emitted from different points along the shower axis to arrive in phase at the Cherenkov angle~\cite{Cherenkov2012APh....37....5W,KrijnCherenkov2013APh....45...23D}.
 As a result, the radio signal on the Cherenkov cone is highly coherent, extending to higher frequencies and exhibiting a rapid spatial variability.